 Almost every week, I get a question by someone who needs help obtaining his birth certificate from the Netherlands.
 Often, these are people who were born in the Netherlands but moved away and now need a birth certificate to get married or apply for citizenship.
 Since this is not a service I provide, I thought I’d explain how you can order your birth certificate yourself.

 Birth records for people born less than 100 years ago are not public.
 Birth records younger than 100 years are kept by the municipality where the person was born.
 To protect the privacy of living people, only the person himself can retrieve a copy.

 Finding the municipality

 A lot of municipalities have merged over the last couple of decades, so the municipality you were born in may not exist anymore.
-You can find out the name of the current municipality by looking up the name of the old municipality in the “Repertorium van Nederlandse Gemeenten vanaf 1812 [Overview of Dutch municipalities since 1812].”
-The section that starts at p.
-52 has a list of all municipalities that ever existed.
-If the municipality merged, it will say “opgegaan in [merged with]” followed by the name of the new municipality.
+You can find out the name of the current municipality by looking up the name of the old municipality in the website Gemeentegeschiedenis and then see what new municipality it became part of (“opgegaan in”).
+Sometimes you have to click through several times to find the current municipality.